irbraun/plant-data/README.md

 1. All the files that were used for this dataset are listed in `file_descriptions.csv`, which includes links to the original data source where applicable.
 Not all of the listed files are included in this repository because some are only available through database subscriptions or requests.
 2. The `pipeline.sh` scripts runs each script (see `preprocessing` and `scripts` directories) for preprocessing and mergining the information present in those files.
 This pipeline generates all the files in the `reshaped_data` directory, and the first few lines of each of those intermediate data files are available in the `reshaped_samples` directory.
 3. The primary dataset of interest that is produced is available here as `genes_text_annots`, and is available as csv, tsv, and json.
-4. The primary dataset including just a small subset of the genes in the full dataset, and truncated fields, is available as `genes_texts_annots_sample`, as csv, tsv, or json, and is viewable on GitHub.
+4. A subset of the primary dataset with fewer genes and truncated fields is available as `genes_texts_annots_sample`, as csv, tsv, or json, and is viewable on GitHub.